NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 Get Loan

-To navigate the NEET PG 2025 exam effectively and minimize the impact of negative marking, it's essential to adopt a few smart strategies:
+To navigate the NEET PG 2026 exam effectively and minimise the impact of negative marking, it's essential to adopt a few smart strategies:

-• Stick to timed mock tests: Regularly practicing under timed conditions helps you get comfortable with the pace of the exam while sharpening both your speed and accuracy.
+• Stick to timed mock tests: Regularly practising under timed conditions helps you get comfortable with the pace of the exam while sharpening both your speed and accuracy.

 • Be selective with your answers: Avoid random guessing.
 Focus on answering questions where you feel confident to reduce the risk of losing marks.

-• Review your mock test results: Take time to analyze your performance.
+• Review your mock test results: Take time to analyse your performance.
 Look for weak areas or recurring mistakes so you can adjust your preparation and approach accordingly.

 • Plan your time wisely: Set a clear time limit per question and concentrate on high-yield topics.
 This ensures you don't feel rushed and can give each section the attention it deserves.